harinikidambi/agentic-supply-chain-wms/demo_app/README.md

    - For the `conflicting_partial_data` scenario, demonstrate how evaluation catches unsafe behavior
 7. **Export run log** - Download the JSON log to show complete traceability

-The demo provides a concrete, interactive way to discuss:
-- Agent decision-making logic and reasoning transparency
-- Risk assessment and uncertainty handling
-- Escalation criteria and safety guardrails
-- Evaluation frameworks and structured testing
-- Multi-agent coordination (orchestrator interaction)
-- Failure detection and safety mechanisms
-- Logging and traceability for production systems